 Yale Center for British Art

 The Yale Center for British Art (YCBA) is a public art museum and research institute for the study of British art and culture.
 Presented to Yale University by Paul Mellon (Yale College, Class of 1929), the Center houses the largest collection of British art outside the United Kingdom.
-Opened to the public in 1977, the Center is the last building designed by the internationally acclaimed American architect Louis I. Kahn.
-The collection of paintings, sculpture, prints, drawings, rare books, and manuscripts reflects the development of British art and life from the Elizabethan period onward.
-Works on view include masterpieces by British artists as well as major artists from Europe and America who lived and worked in Britain.
-Academic resources include the Reference Library and Archive, conservation laboratories, a study room for examining works on paper as well as rare books and manuscripts from the collection, and an online catalogue of the collections.
+Opened to the public in 1977, the building for the Center is architect Louis I. Kahn’s final design.
+The collection of paintings, sculpture, prints, drawings, rare books, and manuscripts traces the development of British art and life from the Elizabethan period onward through the work of iconic English artists and it also encompasses those from Europe and America who lived and worked in Britain.
+Academic resources include the Reference Library and Archive, conservation laboratories, a study room, as well as rare books and manuscripts from the collection, and an online catalogue of the collections.